-How to Create a Parental Leave Policy That's Fair and Affordable [With Template]
+How to Create a Fair Parental Leave Policy [With A Template]

 Need help onboarding international talent?

 A parental leave policy is one of the most impactful non-mandatory benefits you can offer to attract and retain top talent.
 Almost eight out of ten employees with benefits say access to parental leave influenced their choice of employer.

 Parental leave is the time an employee takes off work when they or their partner gives birth, adopts a child, or becomes a foster parent.
 For some families, a great parental leave policy is necessary to start a family without significant stress and financial uncertainty.
 Parental leave is not a mandatory benefit in all countries, and policies vary between geographic location, company, and employer.

 This article walks you through how to develop a fair and affordable parental leave policy, what to include in your policy, and legal requirements to be aware of.